msid8535/PM/README.md

-Created by Mohsin Siddiqui in Java using JavaFX platform.
+Implemented by Mohsin Siddiqui in Java using JavaFX platform.

 To initialize: